 This can be complicated to sort out, but you should do some research before the purchase date so you’re prepared.
 You shouldn’t drive unregistered and count on not getting pulled over, or get into a messy situation where you retain the seller’s plates and registration.

 In addition to sorting out the registration for your new purchase, you also have to get the car insured before you drive it home.
 In most states, car insurance is required by law, so driving without car insurance can land you in big trouble.
-Luckily, getting car insurance is a fairly easy thing to figure out.
+Luckily, getting car insurance is fairly easy to figure out.

 If you have an existing car insurance policy and you’re buying a used car, your current coverage may include a grace period for newly purchased cars.
 That means that you have a certain amount of time, usually between one week to 30 days, when your car insurance will automatically cover your new car before you’ve officially added it to your policy.